EmanuelFontelles/emanuelfontelles.github.io/blog/_posts/.ipynb_checkpoints/2018-09-17-ArchLinux-Instalation-checkpoint.md

     mkdir /mnt/boot
     mount /dev/sda1 /mnt/boot

-We finished the enviromment to create the ArchLinux installation.
+We finished the environment to create the ArchLinux installation.

 ## Installing the system